carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-2.md

   // F64Tensor corresponds to a 64-bit floating-point TensorType.
   let results = (outs F64Tensor);

   // Add additional verification logic to the constant operation.
-Here we invoke
+Setting this bit
-  // a static `verify` method in a C++ source file.
-This codeblock is executed
+  // to `1` will generate a `::mlir::LogicalResult verify()` declaration on the
-  // inside of ConstantOp::verify, so we can use `this` to refer to the current
+  // operation class that is called after ODS constructs have been verified, for
-  // operation instance.
+  // example the types of arguments and results.
+We implement additional verification
-  let verifier = [{ return ::verify(*this); }];
+  // in the definition of this `verify` method in the C++ source file. let hasVerifier = 1;
 }
 ```